footdabmommy/wse/docs/source/donator.rst

 Helpful Extras
 --------

-These commands, whilst not doing much, help to make your life more efficient on the server.
+These commands, whilst not doing much, help make your life more efficient on the server.

-This includes:
+These include:

-`/besttools` - Automatically selects the best tool for doing what you are doing (e.g. an axe will be automatically selectedmfor mining wood)
+`/besttools` - Automatically selects the best tool for doing what you are doing (e.g. an axe will be automatically selected when chopping wood)

 `/refill` - Automatically replenishes resources into your hand from your inventory when you run out.

-`/chestsort` - Automatically places items into a neat order inside a container
+`/chestsort` - Automatically places items into a neat order inside a container.

 You can also open a double door as if it was one door!

 Punch Staff
 --------
-.. note:: The UwU tag is needed for this perk!

-Anyone with UwU or above has the ability to punch Jr. Mods, Mods, bAdmins and Owners.
+Anyone with UwU rank or above has the ability to punch Jr. Mods, Mods, bAdmins and Owners.
 Simply punch them to send them to the skies!

+.. note:: The UwU rank or above is needed for this perk!